 While Craigslist scams do occur, and there are stolen bikes for sale, it is important to note that the vast majority of listings will be legitimate sellers just looking to sell their current bikes in order to upgrade to other ones.

-How To Perform a Search
+How to Perform a Search

 Once on the Craigslist website, there are a few features you can use to perform an accurate search.
-Once you have selected your region/location and you begin searching for you bike you can narrow results down by year.
+Once you have selected your region/location and you begin searching for your bike you can narrow results down by year.

 For example, searching for "Yamaha R6" will yield 77 pages of results, while adding in the year of the model, 2009, will yield four listings total.